buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.5.9.1 =
+ * Fixed an issue to include the currently uploaded file size in the total used space.

 = 1.5.9 =
  * Fixed function argument at the time of calling.